zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 10. Click Finish.
      ![](images/emmonlab5step10.png " ")

 11. Highlight ME$RunawaySQL metric extension again and select Actions >> Save as Deployable Draft.
+At this point, you could deploy the metric extension to different test targets and review the metric data.
+If you need to make changes to the metric definition, you will need to create a new version.
+For now, let’s assume we’ve reviewed the metric data, verified it is correct and are ready to publish.
      ![](images/emmonlab5step11.png " ")

 12. Click on Actions >> Publish Metric Extension.
+Once published, the metric extension is ready for general use.
      ![](images/emmonlab5step12.png " ")

 13. Click on Deploy To Targets.